tc39/proposal-compartments/0-module-and-module-source.md

 We expect content security policies to treat module sources similarly.
 A `ModuleSource` instance constructed from text would not have an associated origin.
-A `ModuleSource` instance can be constructed from vetted text and host-defined import hooks may reveal module sources that were vetted behind the scenes.
+A `ModuleSource` instance can be constructed from vetted text ([W3C Trusted Types][trusted-types]) and host-defined import hooks may reveal module sources that were vetted behind the scenes.

 Note 2: Multiple `Module` instances can be constructed from a single `ModuleSource`, producing one exports namespaces for each imported `Module` instance.